MatinAniss/gpui-book/src/architecture/window.md

 ### Mouse Position

-Gives the x and y position of the window relative to the window.
+Gives the x and y position of the mouse relative to the window.

 ```rust
 {{ #include snippets/mouse_position.rs }}